Yuval Ron Ensemble: History and personnel

-Major Performances
+Major performances

+The Yuval Ron Ensemble is based in Los Angeles, California, and has performed nationally as well as internationally.

+In 2009, the ensemble was invited by the King of Morocco to perform at the International Sacred Music Festival of Fez.
+In 2008, they performed at the Dalai Lama's "Seeds of Compassion" conference in Seattle.

-The Yuval Ron Ensemble is based in Los Angeles, CA, and has performed nationally as well as internationally.
-Some notable performances include: the International Sacred Music Festival of Fez (Morocco), International Oud Festival and "peace tour" (The Settler-Colonial State of Israel), World Festival of Sacred Music (Los Angeles), headlining the Dalai Lama’s “Seeds of Compassion” benefit concert (Seattle), the International Peace Festival (South Korea), as well as concerts in Mexico, Spain, Turkey, and Poland.
+Other notable performances include the International Oud Festival as a part of a Peace Mission Tour (Jerusalem), World Festival of Sacred Music (Los Angeles), the International Peace Festival (South Korea), as well as concerts in Mexico, Spain, Turkey, and Poland.

 Awards

 The group has received grants from the National Endowment for the Arts, was honored with the Los Angeles Treasures Award and the Lincoln/Standing Bear Gold Medal from the City of Lincoln, NE in appreciation of its efforts for peace and justice worldwide.